-This is a way of using information from someone about what they feel they need to help them live on their own, then using these details to form a plan to make this happen.
+This is a way of using information from someone about what they feel they need to help them live on their own.
+We then use these details to form a plan to make this happen.

-Personal Case means help with something that might be embarrassing or awkward like getting in and out of bed, going to the toilet, washing and dressing.
+Personal Care means help with something that might be embarrassing or awkward.
+Things like getting in and out of bed, going to the toilet, washing and dressing.

 Preventative Services is a service that we use to stop things from getting worse.
 It includes reablement, telecare and preventing falls.